7 Linear regression with a single predictor

 Figure 7.9: Residual plot for the model predicting head length from total length for brushtail possums.

-The second dataset shows a pattern in the residuals.
+Dataset 2: The second dataset shows a pattern in the residuals.
 There is some curvature in the scatterplot, which is more obvious in the residual plot.
 We should not use a straight line to model these data.
 Instead, a more advanced technique should be used to model the curved relationship, such as the variable transformations discussed in Section 5.7.

 7.1.4 Describing linear relationships with correlation